delimatorres/custom-snippets/README.md

 **on ubuntu:**

     cd ~/.config/sublime-text-2/Packages
-    p.s: Maybe you need to be sudo to clone then here on ubuntu.
+    p.s: Maybe you need to be sudo to clone on ubuntu.

 #### 2. Clone it.